About the course

 Trainees can enhance their training year by choosing the PGCE uplift.
-Trainees who take this option will attend nine sessions at Roehampton University during the training year, as part of their professional studies programme.
+Trainees who take this option will attend additional sessions with St Mary's University during the training year, as part of their professional studies programme.

 Successful applicants will be invited to one of our recruitment days, which are usually held fortnightly.
 Interview locations can vary, however, they are generally hosted at schools within the Epsom area.
 The day will consist of:

 - a subject knowledge test, GCSE level (secondary only)

 - a formal interview, which will include the SCITT Director or Operational lead on the interview panel

 During your training year, you will undertake two placements in our partner schools (http://www.glftt.org/578/who-are-our-partnership-schools).
 We work with a number of partner schools who we know deliver high-quality teacher training.

 Your main placement school will depend on the demand for your subject and you will teach ages 5-11 years (primary) or 11 to 16 years (secondary) during your time there.
 We will organise a second placement of 6 weeks for you in a contrasting partner school and we aim for both schools to be a maximum of an hour's journey time.
 We do our best to accommodate the personal and family circumstances of trainees when arranging placements.